karnival/game_of_life/README.md

 ssh username@server
 ```

+`deploy.sh` deploys to that server and builds the project.
+Note that it may be necessary to change the git remote URI used in `deploy.sh` -- this project is not currently public.

-`deploy.sh` deploys to that server and builds the project. `run_remote.sh` submits an example job using the deployed version of `submit_qsub.sh`.
+`run_remote.sh` submits an example job using the deployed version of `submit_qsub.sh`.

 Once the cluster job has finished, call `fetch_results.sh` to retrieve the output data.